Visiting Artist Fellowship

 The Visiting Artist Fellowship provides:

-- Each artist a stipend of $8,000 for the 8-week duration of the program to cover all costs incurred during the fellowship at the Mittal Institute.
+- Each artist receives a stipend of $8,000 for the 8-week duration of the program to cover all costs incurred during the fellowship at the Mittal Institute.
 These include but are not limited to accommodations, meals, health insurance, domestic travels, etc.

 - An orientation to the campus in the first week of the artist’s fellowship that includes information and access to Harvard’s extensive physical and digital libraries and archives, and the Harvard Art Museums.